calvinjee/turtle_ninza/README.md

 [Live](http://turtleninza.calvinjee.com)

-A 2D browser game built in Vanilla JavaScript and HTML5 Canvas.
+A 2D browser game built in Vanilla JavaScript, HTML, and Canvas.

 ### Description
 After a long night of fighting the Foot, the turtles are hungry for their favorite food.
 Luckily for them a pizza delivery guy had a bike accident right above their sewer and dropped a load of pizza boxes.
 Help the turtles slice up their pies so they can eat but avoid getting hit by them.